lambdaclass/concrete/ROADMAP.md

 Expected outcome: real Concrete functions like `parse_header` carry Lean-backed claims about success/failure behavior, and each supported `Core -> ProofCore` extraction rule names the later Phase 12 soundness obligation it creates.

+Phase closes when: `fixed_capacity` graduates with at least one proof over bounded state, its proof-eligible core has no unsupported constructs, the supported provable subset is documented, ProofCore has pass contracts/self-checks, and each extraction rule records its later Phase 12 obligation.

 1. Decide the proof integer model for byte-level systems code: keep `Int` for source-level mathematical integers, introduce typed `BitVec` semantics for fixed-width byte/word operations, and define cast/overflow/XOR behavior explicitly before widening crypto/checksum proofs.
 2. Add the remaining bitwise / arithmetic operators needed by the active candidates under that model, starting with `bitxor` for checksums and `mod` for ring-buffer indexing.
 3. Design the coherent ProofCore state model for mutation: environment updates, array get/set, field update, loop-carried variables, bounds assumptions, and failure behavior.
 This should replace one-off mutation patches as the guiding contract for later extraction rules.